Are you tossing and turning at night now that your belly is getting bigger? Are you looking for a way to get some sleep?

-Doing the same thing, in the same order, each night regulates your internal clock.
-It will let your body know when it’s time to start preparing for bed.
+Doing the same thing in the same order each night regulates your internal clock.
+It lets your body know when it’s time to start preparing for bed.
 Eventually, this will help you fall asleep faster and sleep better.

 4. Cut Out Screen Time

-Because of this, it’s recommended you turn off all screens and devices about 30 minutes before it’s time for sleep.
+Because of this, experts recommend you turn off all screens and devices about 30 minutes before it’s time for sleep.

 5. Keep Your Sleep Space Serene

-My mom always used to tell me “a clean home was a happy home.”
-While I hated hearing this at 10 years old, as an adult it has turned out to be one of the best pieces of advice she gave me.
+My mom always used to tell me that a clean home is a happy home.
+While I hated hearing this at 10 years old, as an adult, it has turned out to be one of the best pieces of advice she gave me.

-Having a clean room makes people less stressed and happier (source).
+Having a clean room makes people less stressed and more content.

-One study even showed people who make their bed each morning were 19 percent more likely to sleep soundly (source).
+One study even showed that people who make their bed each morning were 19% more likely to sleep soundly (5).